BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ### K-Nearest Neighbors (K-NN)

 K-Nearest Neighbors (K-NN) is a simple and widely used machine learning algorithm that falls under the category of supervised learning.
 It is a non-parametric and instance-based method used for classification and regression tasks.
-The fundamental idea behind K-NN is to make predictions based on the majority class or average value of the 'k' nearest data points in the feature space.
+The fundamental idea behind K-NN is to make predictions based on the majority class or average value of the `k` nearest data points in the feature space.
 In other words, the algorithm classifies or predicts the output of an instance by considering the labels of its nearest neighbors that are the data points closest to that instance in a Cartesian plane.
 The K-NN doesn't have an explicit training and classification progress, so its classification time could be very slow, depending on the size of the dataset.
 The impleted K-NN is using the Grid Search to find the best parameters for the model and the parameters used are:
-- n_neighbors: Number of neighbors to use by default for kneighbors queries -> 1, 3, 5 and 7.
+- `n_neighbors`: Number of neighbors to use by default for kneighbors queries -> `1, 3, 5 and 7`.
-- metric: The distance metric to use for the tree.
-The selected metrics are 'euclidean', 'manhattan' and 'minkowski'.
+- `metric`: The distance metric to use for the tree.
+The selected metrics are `"euclidean", "manhattan" and "minkowski"`.

 ### Decision Trees (DT)